larham/opportunities/README.md

 Another New Event on Sat., Feb.
 25, (02/25/2023) , https://timecounts.org/my-hub-name/events/54321
 ```

-## How to run the program `opportunities.py` to see if there are new opportunities
+## Installation
+On ubuntu linux, the provided `./install_python_selenium.sh` adds the python & selenium tools necessary.

-The program requires python version 3+, which on a mac you can install with `brew install python3` (assuming `homebrew` already installed).
-For a more automated approach, use `direnv`, for which a dotfile is included.
+On a mac OS you can install with `brew install python3` (assuming `homebrew` is already installed).

+On any platform, the `direnv` tool is recommended
+since a dotfile script is included to help automation.

-Requirements for pip modules are listed in `setup.py`.
+Requirements for python pip modules are listed in `setup.py`.
 The command to install/update all modules is:

 `python setup.py install`

+## How to run the program `opportunities.py` to see if there are new opportunities

 The command to run Opportunities is: